 August Karl Gustav Bier (1861 – 1949) was a German Surgeon.

-Student of Johannes Friedrich August von Esmarch – the Esmarch tourniquet formed the basis of his eponymous Bier block regional anaesthesia
+Credited with the first spinal anaesthetic, Bier experimented with self cocainisation of the spinal cord.
+Former assistant to Johannes Friedrich August von Esmarch (1823 – 1908), the Esmarch tourniquet formed the basis of his eponymous Bier block regional anaesthesia

-- 1861- Born 24th November in Helsen, Germany
+- Born November 24, 1861 in Helsen Waldeck, Germany

 - 1889 – Performed the first spinal anaesthetic

 - 1895 – Professor extraordinarius, University of Kiel